| |

 Getting a Tax ID in Germany

-To get a tax ID, you must register your address in Germany.
-Around 2 weeks later, you will get a tax ID by mail.
+Around two weeks later, you will get a tax ID by mail.
 Yet, you could go to the Finanzamt (tax office) and apply there to speed up the process.
 No appointment is needed.

 Get a Tax Number – Steuernummer